pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 | **Query Performance**          | Requires index management, can result in scatter-gather queries | Auto-indexing, but cross-partition queries can be costly |
 | **Cost Model**                 | Based on instance, storage, and IO usage         | Request Units (RUs) per operation, with potential for high costs |

-## MongoDB Vs Cosmos DB Cost Comparison
+## MongoDB Vs. Cosmos DB Cost Comparison

-Your exact numbers may vary but by my back-of-the-napkin math Cosmos DB is significantly more expensive than MongoDB Atlas for similar workloads.
-This is mainly because of  Cosmos DB's throughput-based pricing model (RUs), which can lead to higher costs as operation volume or document size increases.
-That's a trade-off you might want to make though, as scaling is easier and the operational overhead is low.
+Your exact numbers may vary, but by my back-of-the-napkin math, Cosmos DB is significantly more expensive than MongoDB Atlas for similar workloads.
+This is mainly because Cosmos DB's throughput-based pricing model (RUs) can lead to higher costs as operation volume or document size increases.
+That's a trade-off you might want to make, though, as scaling is easier, and the operational overhead is low.

 | **Service**      | **Cost (500 reads/sec, 50 writes/sec, 10 KB document)** | **Pricing Model**                                       |
 |------------------|--------------------------------------------------------|---------------------------------------------------------|